mnot/I-D/for-the-users/draft.md

 necessary to provide networking (and despite this, there are mechanisms like XXXX to mitigate this effect, for those users who desire it).

-In contrast, other proposals like those to allow middleboxes to inspect encrypted traffic for purposes such as data loss prevention or virus scanning fail to meet this requirement, because there are alternative mechanisms available (such as endpoint-based solutions).
+In contrast, proposals like those to allow middleboxes to inspect encrypted traffic for purposes such as data loss prevention or virus scanning fail to meet this requirement, because there are alternative mechanisms available (such as endpoint-based solutions).
+The convenience gained by the employers who deploy such devices is not a reasonable exchange for the reduction in overall end-user security caused by the erosion of end-to-end encryption, especially when the same mechanisms could be legitimately deployed by ISPs and governments once they were standardized.

-Standardizing such mechanisms would

-Importantly, this does mean that prioritizing another constituent over end users to accommodate a particular service, product, or business model alone MUST NOT be sanctioned by Internet standards.

 # Identifying the Constituents of Internet Standards